Contrastive Attraction and Contrastive Repulsion for Representation Learning: Experiment details

 \item \textbf{Linear Classification Evaluation}: Following the standard linear classification evaluation~\citep{He_2020_CVPR,chen2020mocov2,wang2020understanding}, the pre-trained feature encoders are fixed, and a linear classifier added on top is trained on the train split and test on the validation split.
-The linear classifier is trained with SGD over 100 epochs, with the momentum as 0.9, the mini-batch size as 256, and the learning rate as 30.0, decayed by a factor of 0.1 at epoch 60 and epoch 80. \item \textbf{Feature Transferring Evaluation (Image classification)}: We employ the recently developed ELEVATER benchmark~\cite{li2022elevater} and evaluate with their 5-shot learning setting: For each of 20 public image classification datasets, 5 training samples are randomly selected to train the model with the best hyper-parameter setting for 50 epochs before the result is reported.
-We run all experiments with 3 random seeds on each dataset and report the averaged score. \item \textbf{Feature Transferring Evaluation (Detection and Segmentation)}: The pre-trained models are transferred to various tasks including PASCAL VOC\footnote{http://host.robots.ox.ac.uk/pascal/VOC/index.html} and COCO\footnote{https://cocodata set.org/\#download} datsets.
+The linear classifier is trained with SGD over 100 epochs, with the momentum as 0.9, the mini-batch size as 256, and the learning rate as 30.0, decayed by a factor of 0.1 at epoch 60 and epoch 80. \item \textbf{Feature Transferring Evaluation (Detection and Segmentation)}: The pre-trained models are transferred to various tasks including PASCAL VOC\footnote{http://host.robots.ox.ac.uk/pascal/VOC/index.html} and COCO\footnote{https://cocodataset.org/\#download} datsets.
 Strictly following the same setting in \citet{He_2020_CVPR}, for the detection on Pascal VOC, a Faster R-CNN \citep{ren2016faster} with an R50-C4 backbone is first fine-tuned end-to-end on the VOC 07+12 trainval set and then evaluated on the VOC 07 test set with the COCO suite of metrics \citep{lin2014microsoft}.
 The image scale is [480, 800] pixels during training and 800 at inference.
-For the detection and segmentation on COCO data set, a Mask R-CNN~\citep{he2017mask} with C4 backbone (1x schedule) is applied for the end-to-end fine-tuning.
-The model is tuned on the train2017 set and evaluate on val2017 set, where the image scale is in [640, 800] pixels during training and is 800 in the inference. \item \textbf{Estimation of $\hat{\pi}_{\vtheta}^-$ with MoCo-v2:} Following the strategy in~\citet{wang2020understanding}, we estimate $\hat{\pi}_{\vtheta}^-$ with not only the cost between queries and keys, but also with the cost between queries.
+For the detection and segmentation on COCO dataset, a Mask R-CNN~\citep{he2017mask} with C4 backbone (1x schedule) is applied for the end-to-end fine-tuning.
+The model is tuned on the train2017 set and evaluate on val2017 set, where the image scale is in [640, 800] pixels during training and is 800 in the inference. \item \textbf{Image-Text representation learning}: Following the CLIP setting ~\citep{radford2021learning}, we adopt ResNet50 as the vision encoder backbone.
+All methods are pre-trained for 32 epochs, with the mini-batch size as 2048, and the learning rate as 5e-4, with cosine annealing scheduler. \item \textbf{Estimation of $\hat{\pi}_{\vtheta}^-$ with MoCo-v2:} Following the strategy in~\citet{wang2020understanding}, we estimate $\hat{\pi}_{\vtheta}^-$ with not only the cost between queries and keys, but also with the cost between queries.
 Specifically, at each iteration, let $M$ be the mini-batch size, $N$ be the queue size, $\{f_{q_i}\}_{i=1}^M$ be the query features, and $\{f_{k_j}\}_{j=1}^N$ be the key features.
 The conditional distribution is calculated as:

 To be clear, the Pytorch-like pseudo-code is provided in Algorithm~\ref{alg:code_mocov2}.
 In MoCo-v2 framework, as the keys are produced from the momentum encoder, this estimation could help the main encoder get involved with the gradient from the conditional distribution, which is consistent with the formulation in Section~\ref{sec:empirical_CPP}. \end{itemize}